 Breathing Air Filtration

-High-quality, well-maintained air filters are particularly important in industrial environments with high particulate concentrations as they protect employees from breathing in the potentially harmful air pollutants.
+High-quality, well-maintained air filters are particularly important in industrial environments with high particulate concentrations as they protect employees from breathing in potentially harmful air pollutants.
 Despite their simplicity, choosing the right filter for your compressor system can make all the difference in terms of performance and overall air quality.

 How Do Breathing Air Filters Work?

 In industrial worksites with a high risk of hazardous solid, liquid, and/or gas inhalation, supplied-air respirators are employed for the protection of employees.
 These low-pressure devices are designed and constructed to provide a reliable and consistent source of breathing-quality air.
 As per Occupational Safety and Health Administration (OSHA) requirements, they must have regularly calibrated carbon monoxide (CO) monitors and properly maintained filters to ensure the air flowing to workers is free from harmful contaminants.